Learn useState In 10 Minutes - React Hooks Explained

 <button onClick={()=>{

-// counter = 0 , It's scheduled to change on the Second render
+// count = 0 , It's scheduled to change on the Second render

 }}>Increment</button>